Takeout and Delivery Cheesesteaks to Eat Right Now in Philly

 In a city that distinguishes itself by its ’steaks, which sandwiches truly tower over the rest?
-From the South Philly classics to some creative modern updates (including, yes, a vegan cheesesteak), food critic Jason Sheehan presents his definitive list.
+From the South Philly classics to some creative modern updates, food critic Jason Sheehan presents his definitive list.

 Devoted foodies and restaurant newbies love Foobooz.
 Sign up now for our twice weekly newsletter.

 Yeah, yeah.
 We wrote a whole thing about quitting cheap meat and being more conscientious in our consumption.
 And those arguments are all valid and important ones to consider as we go slowly forward into whatever kind of restaurant industry exists in the future.